GANESH23012861/Read-from-CSV/README.md

 # Read-from-CSV

 ## AIM:
-TO write the program to read from csv.
+To write the program to read from csv.

 ## ALGORITHM:
 ### Step 1: